Nordix/nfqueue-loadbalancer/README.md

 # nfqueue-loadbalancer

-A load-balancer based on the NF_QUEUE iptables target
+A load-balancer based on the `NFQUEUE` iptables target.
 The `-j NFQUEUE` iptables target directs packets to a user-space program.
-The program can analyze the packet, set `fwmark` and place a "verdict".
+The program can analyze the packet and set `fwmark` and `verdict`.

 <img src="nfqueue.svg" alt="NFQUEUQE packet path" width="75%" />